 Inspection of Table 2 indicates that the rate of DV assault increases with the percentage of the population who are Indigenous, the percentage of males aged 15-34 and the level of socio-economic disadvantage (i.e. more disadvantaged, more DV assaults).
-The percentage born in a non-English speaking (NES) country has no effect.
+An increase in the percentage born in a non-English speaking (NES) country was associated with less DV assaults.
 The ARIA category for outer regional/remote LGAs suggested higher DV assault rates though this effect was marginally non-significant.
-Turning to the key explanatory variables, note that the cubed terms in the weighted SAR model are significant for the concentrations of both hotel and packaged licence types.
-It follows that the relationship between licence type density and domestic assault was nonlinear for hotel and packaged licence types.
-Only linear terms were needed for on-premises licences and clubs.
+Turning to the key explanatory variables, note that the cubed terms in the SAR model are significant for the concentrations of both hotel and packaged licence types.
+It follows that the relationship between licence type density and domestic assault was non-linear for hotel and packaged licence types.
+Only a linear term was needed for onpremises licences but there was a significant squared term for clubs.11

-The easiest way to see the different relationships is to fix the values of all variables in the model except the one of interest and then use the model to plot the relationship between that variable and the dependent variable (DV assault).
-Figure 1 does this for the relationship between DV assault and the concentration of hotels.
+The easiest way to see the different relationships is to fix the values of all variables in the model except the one of interest and then use the model to plot the relationship between that variable and the dependent variable (DV assault).12 Figure 1 does this for the relationship between DV assault and the concentration of hotels.
 The curve shown in Figure 1 assumes other liquor outlet concentration variables in the model are set at their median values, that is: packaged liquor (0.33); on-premises (0.9); and clubs (0.33).
 Other covariates are set at the following levels: population density (8.35); percentage Indigenous (4.0); percentage males aged 15-34 (12.0); SEIFA IRSD index of socio-economic disadvantage (968); and percentage born non-English speaking (NES) country (7.0).
 City is the ARIA location.
 Inspection of Figure 1 reveals that, while initially low, the DV assault rate increases sharply once the hotel concentration exceeds 2.0 per 1,000 of population.
 Note that, although the absolute magnitude of the effects shown in Figure 1 depends on the values of the remaining variables in the model, the form of the relationship does not.
 An increase in the percentage of males aged 15-34, for example, will simply shift the entire curve up.